jimlar/valtechdroid/README.md

 * Batching the ContentProvider operations insert/update operations
 * Adds email, mobile phone, local phone and short phone

-### Stuff To Do
+### Stuff ToDo
 * Find a way to do tests in Android that is not pure pain
 * Update contact with changed/new info on consecutive executions
 * Add the contacts to a group that is visible
-* Prevent added contacts from beeing synced to other places
+* Prevent added contacts from being synced to other places
 * Add contact image